AlexLexx706/graphs_view/readme.md

-# Gragps view - tool for displaying data from the serial port as graphs (Windows, Linux,...)
+# Graphs view - tool for displaying data from the serial port as graphs (Windows, Linux,...)

 ## Purpose of the application: